 "name": "My Comic Archive",

-"description": "A personal webcomic registry."
+"description": "A personal webcomic registry.",

 }

-See the RegistryVersion schema for field details.
+See the RegistryInfo schema for field details.

 2. Comic list — GET /openwebcomics/api/v1/comics